Torts (Interference with Goods) Act 1977

 - Double-Wardrobe in front bedroom, empty apart from one dirty tie lying on the floor.
 Wardrobe is a chip-board laminate construction, loose hinge and ill-fitting door.

 - Electric 4 ring cooker, Creda manufacturer.
-In dirty condition with defective oven door that does not remain closed.
+In dirty condition with defective oven door that does not fully close properly.
 Still connected, only 2 rings operating.

 - Picture on wall in front lounge of country forest setting, signed by artist who’s name is unreadable.

 - Dark Wooden side-board cabinet, 800mm wide, 300 deep and 650 high.
 Appears solid wood, no manufacturer details visible.
 Drawers contain some family photographs some of which are believed depicting the last tenant.